ayshwaryas/Tim3_Microglia_papercode/README.md

 ### Processing and annotating snRNA-seq data

+* `snRNAseq/0.snRNAseq_functions.R`: functions, color palettes and gene signatures used in the analysis
-* `1.snRNAseq/snRNAseq_process.R`: QC, processing the snRNA-seq data; combine and subclustering microglia and PVM clusters
+* `snRNAseq/1.snRNAseq_process.R`: QC, processing the snRNA-seq data; combine and subclustering microglia and PVM clusters
-* `2.snRNAseq/snRNAseq_doublet_removal.R`: doublet removal using DoubletFinder
+* `snRNAseq/2.snRNAseq_doublet_removal.R`: doublet removal using DoubletFinder
-* `3.snRNAseq/snRNAseq_annotation.R`: annotating the snRNA-seq clusters
+* `snRNAseq/3.snRNAseq_annotation.R`: annotating the snRNA-seq clusters
-* `4.snRNAseq/snRNAseq_annotation.R`: further subclustering microglia cells; using FindAllMarkers to get gene expression markers for each cluster
+* `snRNAseq/4.snRNAseq_annotation.R`: further subclustering microglia cells; using FindAllMarkers to get gene expression markers for each cluster

 ### Fig. 1 and Extended Fig. 3b